akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-That night, Beatrice sat by the brazier and wrote a letter to Harold.
-She told him she was safe.
-She told him about the horse, the noise, the size of the hall.
-She told him she missed him and that Goosie was safe with her.
+That night, Beatrice sat by the brazier and wrote a letter to father.
+She told him that she was safe.
+She told him that Goosie was safe with her, then about the horse, Winchester, the noise, the size of the hall.
+She told him that she missed him.

 She did not tell him about the locked doors.
 She did not tell him about the garden.

-*I am learning,* she wrote. *Slowly.*
+*I am learning,* she wrote lastly. *Slowly.*

 She folded the letter, pressed her mother's ring into the wax, and gave it to a servant who promised it would reach him.